Miscarriage of Justice: Nearly 300 applications for review but none completed

 However, despite having a budget of nearly $16 million over four years and 16 staff, only 12 cases have progressed to the stage of a full investigation - and none of those have been completed yet.

-It's a turnover rate that criminal justice specialist Jarrod Gilbert says is far from idea while National's spokesperson said the delays were potentially denying justice from being done.
+It's a turnover rate that criminal justice specialist Jarrod Gilbert says is far from ideal while National's spokesperson said the delays were potentially denying justice from being done.

 "They are going to get so many cases coming out of the woodwork in the initial stages," Gilbert said.